sendgrid/sendgrid-ruby/USE_CASES.md

 https://morning-stream-10053.herokuapp.com/ | https://git.heroku.com/morning-stream-10053.git
 ```

 This creates a randomly generated application name and adds heroku as one of your remote destinations so you can push your repo to Heroku easily.
-If you want a custom name for your application, see Heroku's documentation [here](https://devcenter.heroku.com/articles/creating-apps#creating-a-named-app).
+If you want a custom name for your application, [see Heroku's documentation](https://devcenter.heroku.com/articles/creating-apps#creating-a-named-app).

 ### Replace SQLite with PostgreSQL